naver/fixture-monkey/docs/content/v1.0.x/docs/generating-objects/introspector.md

     .build();
 ```

+{{< alert icon="💡" text="If there are non-final variables declared, they can be instantiated without the need for getters or setters." />}}

 ## BuilderArbitraryIntrospector
 To generate a class using the class's builder, you can use `BuilderArbitraryIntrospector`.
 It requires that the class has a builder.